FormerLurker/Octolapse/octoprint_octolapse/static/docs/help/profiles.camera.webcam_settings.apply_settings_before_print.md

 When enabled, Octolapse will apply all of your custom image preferences at the start of each print.
 This ensures that your camera settings are consistent for every print.

-As of Octolapse V0.3.4, Custom Image Preferences are only supported if you are using a webcam stream with mjpegstreamer.
-Octolapse will NOT let you enable these features unless it detects that the camera is running from mjpegstreamer and that control.htm is accessible (read the notes below to see how to do this).
+As of Octolapse V0.3.4, Custom Image Preferences are only supported if you are using a webcam stream with mjpg_streamer.
+Octolapse will NOT let you enable these features unless it detects that the camera is running from mjpg_streamer and that control.htm is accessible (read the notes below to see how to do this).

 ### Required octopi.txt changes to use custom image preferences